 Read the label and look for tried-and-true ingredients, including AHAs and BHAs, ceramides, vitamins C and E, retinol, aloe, jojoba, enzymes, and SPF.
 Olay's Micro-Sculpting Cream is an affordable drugstore pick packed with skin-plumping hyaluronic acid and niacinamide to minimize pores and brighten skin.
 Backed by 30 years of research, Augustinus Bader's The Cream contains the founder's patented TFC8 complex, a 40-ingredient blend that stimulates collagen production, reduces the signs of aging, and protects skin from environmental damage.

 It’s one thing for a brand to tout impressive and effective ingredients, but if those ingredients are not appropriately formulated and quality is sacrificed, your results will be too.
 Look for brands that proudly label the ingredients and amounts and compare them to your desired needs and preferences.

 More is not always better, especially in terms of retinol and strong acids, but the proper dose and formulation can save your skin, especially if it is sensitive.
 Going with brands that use clinical testing and are backed or created by dermatologists and estheticians is wise.
 Reading reviews from customers and beauty editors who’ve tried products from the brand is extremely valuable for informing your skincare brand decision-making.

-Budget is a concern when it comes to the best skincare brands.
+For most of us, budget is a concern when shopping for the best skincare brands.
 It is often true that you get what you pay for since effective, adequately dosed ingredients can be pricey.
-However, several affordable skincare brand options are available that have stood the test of time and are backed by scientific research and excellent reviews.
+Still, many affordable skincare options come backed by scientific research and excellent reviews.

 How do I start a skincare routine?